 The St. Agnes-Mary Mission Circle meets monthly Sept. to May on the 3rd Thursday of the month.
 We are members of the Propagation of the Faith.
 We pay dues and spend our time doing the work of God in small ways: sewing, crocheting, knitting, embroidering, piecing quilts, making rosaries and praying for the missions.
 We give our products to both local, regional and world missions.
 Contact Kathy Hemmelgarn at 218-346-5797 for more information.

 Special Events Committee:

 This committee organizes the food, decorating, and clean-up of special events, such as the Vocations Mass, when the bishop comes, and other events as they come up.
 There are usually 2-3 events annually.
-If you are willing to use your gifts in this way, please contact Deacon Randy at the parish office.
+If you are willing to use your gifts in this way, please contact the parish office.

 Visit new members for a house blessing to welcome them to our parish.
 Plan and help with the New Member Welcome meal.

 Opportunities for Men